realnits/ansiblesec/CONTRIBUTING.md

 ## Security Issues

-For security vulnerabilities, please email security@example.com instead of using the issue tracker.
+For security vulnerabilities, please use GitHub Security Advisories instead of using the issue tracker.

 ## License